Weligama: One word: SURFING.National Parks Food and Transport:

 That was a brief introduction to my trip, will soon post detailed articles for you to get more information and help plan the trip.
 In case you have any questions feel free to write to me and comment below:)

-This trip was originally published on 'Of Miles & Musings'.
+This Guide to Sri Lanka was originally published on 'Of Miles & Musings'.